Step 2 - Add Sprites¶

 wall_list that will hold everything that the

-player character can’t walk through, and
+player character can’t walk through.
+There’s also a

 which holds only the player.